LYRA-Block-Lattice/WebWallet/README.md

 # Help wanted

-We need you help to add function, improve usability, make a better UI, etc. Just fork, change, and create push request.
+We need you help to add function, improve usability, make a better UI, etc. Just fork, change, test, and create a pull request.

 # About Lyra JsonRPC API